Welcome to the 2016 Edition

 Start: 7:00 AM at Velorution.

 Do NOT park at the start location.
 Please ride over to the Start.

 Finish: Whenever you make it back in town.
 A clipboard will be at the Velorution Cycles for you to sign out.

 Post-Ride Party: Carver Brewing.
 Carver will donate a free beer to all finishers and is holding space for us on their patio!

-Pot-Luck Style Support: The DDC in 2015 will have very basic support at the top of Hermosa Creek, Hotel Draw and top of Kennebec Pass.
+Pot-Luck Style Support: The DDC will have very basic support at the top of Hermosa Creek, Hotel Draw and top of Kennebec Pass.
 These will be very basic in the sense that what you donate, we will find a way for it to make it aid stations.
 Please drop off all food & drink donations at start location the morning of the DDC.

 We also need people to volunteer to work the aid stations.
 If your spouse, family members, or friends wish to help out, please let us know.
 At each aid station they can go for a hike, bike ride or just hang out while the DDC riders roll through.

 So if you like potato chips, cookies, soda pop, or even your grandma’s home cooked lasagna – please donate!
 Also the aid station workers like to drink beer, and sometimes lots of it, so ANY donation will be appreciated.
 This keeps them very interested in supporting you.